dnbexperience/eufemia/packages/dnb-design-system-portal/src/docs/uilib/components/number/number-info.md

 NVDA has also [issues](https://github.com/nvaccess/nvda/issues/8874) on reconciling the `lang` attribute, this makes it hard to have a solid and good working solution for reading numbers.
 VoiceOver on desktop makes a perfect job there.

-VoiceOver on mobile devices only supports numbers read out properly to a maximum of `99.999,00`.
+VoiceOver on mobile devices (iOS) only supports numbers read out properly to a maximum of `99.999,00`.
 On amounts above this value, VO reads numbers digit by digit.

 ## Details